Group of automorphisms for strongly quasi invariant states

 and $x_g$ is invertible with its inverse

-Furthermore, it holds that $\varphi(x_ga)=\varphi(ax_g^*)$ for all $a\in \mathcal A$ and $g\in G$. \\ (ii) When $\varphi$ is $G$-strongly quasi invariant in the generalized sense, the cocycles satisfy the relation \eqref{eq:cocycle}.\\ (iii) If $\varphi$ is $G$-strongly quasi invariant (or in the generalized sense), it holds that $x_g$ is strictly positive.
-It also holds that $x_g$ commutes with $x_h$ for all $g,h\in G$.
+Furthermore, it holds that $\varphi(x_ga)=\varphi(ax_g^*)$ for all $a\in \mathcal A$ and $g\in G$. \\ (ii) In the case that $\varphi$ is $G$-strongly quasi invariant in the generalized sense, the cocycle relation \eqref{eq:cocycle} still holds.\\ (iii) If $\varphi$ is $G$-strongly quasi invariant (or in the generalized sense), it holds that $x_g$ is strictly positive.
+In the case of $G$-strongly quasi invariance, It also holds that $x_g$ commutes with $x_h$ for all $g,h\in G$.
 Hence the $C^*$-algebra $\mathcal C$ generated by $\{x_g:g\in G\}$ is commutative.
 It can be also easily shown that $\mathcal C$ is a subalgebra of $\mathrm{Centr}(\varphi)$, the centralizer of $\varphi$, which is defined in \eqref{eq:centralizer} below.
 See \cite{AcDh} for the details. \end{rem} Recall that given a faithful normal state $\varphi$ on a von Neumann algebra $\mathcal A$, the set

 is called the centralizer of $\varphi$ \cite{He}.

 Let $G$ be a compact group with normalized Haar measure $dg$ and let $\varphi$ be a $G$-strongly quasi-invariant state on $\mathcal A$.
 We assume the map $g\mapsto x_g$ is continuous and define